+ What is taught in music lessons?

-An annual recital is held towards the end of term one.
-This recital is an informal and low key celebration of student progress, where all students, including brand new beginners are encouraged to perform for family and friends.
-The recital is followed by afternoon tea, with all families bringing a plate to share.
+An annual concert is usually held towards the end of term one.
+This concert is a celebration of student progress, where all students of the studio, including brand new beginners are invited to perform for family and friends.
+Students are encouraged to perform in ensemble items.
 The emphasis is on developing a sense of community within the studio.

 Student workshops and masterclasses are offered on an as needed basis.

-Occasionally, local fêtes or community carols may seek performers from the studio.
+Occasionally, local fêtes, fairs, agricultural shows, or community carols may seek performers from the studio.

 All students are encouraged to perform for family and friends semi regularly, in both formal and informal settings.